2behappy/bilingual_wedding_mass_booklet/README.md

 (2) reledmac package (https://ctan.org/pkg/reledmac?lang=en)

-Note 1: the booklet here attached is the final version used for a catholic wedding Mass, celebrated in Italy, and the content of the booklet (the italian part) was reviewed by a minister of the italian Roman Catholic Church.
+Note 1: the booklet here attached is the final version used for a catholic wedding Mass, and the content of the booklet (the italian part) was reviewed by a minister of the italian Roman Catholic Church.

 Note 2: Since the three main packages used here, i.e. matrita, reledpar and reledmac were not designed to work together, a number of workarounds has been applied here to create a harmonious and working manuscript (in particular, to set up the vertical spaces all around the text - that part was challenging).